OmeKamehameha/ome-blog/content/page/about.md

 title: "About"
 date: "2021-07-24"
 author: "Ghost"
+featuredImage: avatar.png
 ---

-Hello everyone
+Greetings,

 This is a page made for Kelly to post her pictures in a secure serverless static website. this is the second attempt, read first attempt below;

-this attempt i simply used Netlify to simplify the process and it does work a lot simpler.

--overview
+1st attempt:

-created static files in hugo:
+-created static files using hugo https://themes.gohugo.io/:
 -uploaded them to Github
--used codebuild to run a sync to an s3 bucket (later removed this) -purchased domain
+-used AWS codebuild to run a sync to an s3 bucket (later removed this) -purchased domain
 -created records in Route53
 -created Cloudfront distribution